Configuring Advanced Settings for a WLAN SSID Profile

 Turn on the toggle switch to opt for SVP SpectraLink Voice Priority.
 SVP is an open, straightforward QoS approach that has been adopted by most leading vendors of WLAN APs.
 SVP favors isochronous voice packets over asynchronous data packets when contending for the wireless medium and when transmitting packets onto the wired LAN. protocol.

 Turn on the toggle switch to enable WiFi Multimedia Power Save (U-APSD Unscheduled Automatic Power Save Delivery.
 U-APSD is a part of 802.11e and helps considerably in increasing the battery life of VoWLAN terminals.).
 The U-APSD is a power saving mechanism that is an optional part of the IEEE amendment 802.11e, QoS.

 Specify the identifier that serves as an identification and address for the device to connect to a wireless router which can then access the internet.
-If the value defined for the ESSID is not same as the profile name, then search the SSID based on the ESSID value and not by its profile name.
+If the ESSID Extended Service Set Identifier.
+ESSID refers to the ID used for identifying an extended service set. value defined is not the same as the profile name, the SSID can be searched based on the ESSID value and not by its profile name.

-Select the check boxes to specify the band at which the network transmits radio signals.
-You can set the band to, , or .
-The and 5 GHz options are selected by default.
+Select a check box to specify the band at which the network transmits radio signals in the.
+You can set the band to , , or all.

 Turn on the toggle switch to stop the SSID from broadcasting on 6 GHz radio when mesh is enabled on the 6 GHz radio.

 The 6 GHz Mesh is only supported for devices with 6 GHz capability.